tmstanton/tmstanton.github.io/research/vandels.md

     height="550px"
   />
   <figcaption class="figure-caption">
-    <strong>Figure 1.</strong> *Left*: the O/Fe abundance ratios as a function of the iron abundance for the NIRVANDELS galaxies.
+    <strong>Figure 1.</strong> The O/Fe abundance ratios as a function of the iron abundance for the NIRVANDELS galaxies.
 Coloured lines represent chemical evolution models fit to the data with a variable outflow prescriptions.
 Figure taken from Stanton et al. 2024.
   </figcaption>
   </a>
 </figure>